rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default GraphQLClient;
 {{< /highlight >}}

 That's it for the GraphQL client.
 You created an instance of the GraphQL client and executed GraphQL operations (query and mutation) with it.
 You may wonder: Where is the state, the caching of requests, and the normalization of the data?
 You don't need them.
-The lightweight GraphQL client operates without any extra features, though invite you to extend the feature set of the GraphQL client after you implement it in the following sections.
+The lightweight GraphQL client operates without any extra features, though I invite you to extend the feature set of the GraphQL client after you implement it in the following sections.

-Next, use the instantiate the GraphQL Client in your top level React component.
+Next, use the instantiated GraphQL Client in your top level React component.

 {{< highlight javascript "hl_lines=5 8 9 10 11 12 13 14 15" >}}
 import React from 'react';